 Some people are naturally born with smaller than normal airways.
 This body “architecture” is determined by genetics and can not be changed.

-In this case, CPAP can usually be considered for necessary use throughout life, unless surgery is used, if possible.
+In this case, CPAP is usually be considered to be necessary throughout the patient’s life, unless surgery if possible.

 – For people with enlarged tonsils